seandstewart/bardly/pending/tragedies/othello/11-player.md

 This thou shalt answer; I know thee, Roderigo.

 **RODERIGO**
-Sir, I will answer any thing.
+Sir, I will answer anything.
 But, I beseech you,
 If't be your pleasure and most wise consent,
 As partly I find it is, that your fair daughter,
 Transported, with no worse nor better guard